Yuuji1140/CS151-Todo-App/proposal/README.md

 ### Team Members: Hike Yegiyan, Viet Nguyen, Trevor Mathisen

 # Problem/Issue to Resolve:
 Everyday tasks are difficult to manage.
 Most current applications are feature-bloated, hidden behind a paywall or lack flexibility.
-Out aim is to create a complete, simple and easy to use GUI application to track todo items, their frequency and due date and allow grouping into various lists and sorting them in meaningful ways.
+Our aim is to create a complete, simple and easy to use GUI application to track todo items, their frequency and due date and allow grouping into various lists and sorting them in meaningful ways.

 # Assumptions
 We have the assumption that users have a basic understanding of how to operate a desktop application but may not be technically inclined.
 This suggest our application's design to be relatively simple and straightforward.
 We will also assume they have access to a personal computer with Java installed and anticipate most users will use Windows, macOS, or Linux operating systems.
 The nature of a Todo-app implies usage of the application on a daily basis for **personal** task management.
 We also assume as of now that the user data will be stored locally on their machine rather than on the cloud.